Welcome to the IPHC Archives and Research Center

 "Light is sown for the righteous."
 (Psalm 98:11, NIV)

-Light can mean God's wisdom, guidance, knowledge, favor, direction.
-Sown means someone went ahead of you and planted.
+"Light" can mean God's wisdom, guidance, knowledge, favor, direction.
+"Sown" means someone went ahead of you and planted.

 I invite you to treasure the archives we protect and to appreciate the vision G. F. Taylor had in 1921 when he understood we had to preserve our history even as it was unfolding in its early years.

 Who we are today is just a moment in the middle of a very long future.
-I invite you to explore this website to be encouraged by what God has done through His people.
+I invite you to explore this website and to be encouraged by what God has done through His people.

 Join us for the Archives Breakfast